 D0148: Notification of Change to other parties

-Notification to MOA or DC of any changes to relevant agents’ appointments and/or terminations for a Metering Point.
+Notification to SVA MOA or DC of any changes to relevant agents’ appointments and/or terminations for a Metering Point.

 D0155: Notification of New Meter Operator or Data Collector Appointment and Terms

-The Supplier notifies the relevant HHDCs, NHHDCs and MOAs of their appointment with a given EFD.
+The Supplier notifies the relevant HHDCs, NHHDCs and SVA MOAs of their appointment with a given EFD.

 What will be submitted?